FionaSander/softnanolab/_pages/welcome.md

   - excerpt: 'some more stuff about what we are doing'
 gallery:
   - image_path: /assets/images/clay_particles.jpg
-    width: "450"
-    height: "450"
     alt: "placeholder image 1"
-    excerpt: "This is very interesting."
+    title: "This is very interesting."
   - image_path: /assets/images/forwebpage.png
-    image_caption: "Image credit: Kaiye Xie"
     alt: "placeholder image 2"
-    excerpt: "This is really cool."
+    title: "This is really cool."
   - image_path: /assets/images/chitinrods.jpeg
     excerpt: "This is also quite cool."
   - image_path: /assets/images/clay_particles.jpg
     alt: "placeholder image 1"
-    excerpt: "This is very interesting."
+    title: "This is very interesting."
 feature_row2:
   - image_path: "https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif"
     image_caption: "Video of the month"